Aroab: Politics

 Aroab is governed by a village council that currently has five seats.
-Willem Appollus, an Aroab native, represented Keetmanshoop Rural in the ǁKaras Regional Council and the National Council of Namibia from 2004-2010.
-He also served on the Aroab Local Authority from 1998 to 2004.
+Aroab was proclaimed a village after the 1992 Namibian local and regional elections.
+The first election that determined a village council for Aroab, at that time with seven seats, was the 1998 local authority elections.
+The Democratic Turnhalle Alliance (DTA) won this election with 211 votes.
+It gained four seats.
+SWAPO, the most successful party in all elections countrywide, came second with 137 votes and three seats.

-In the 2004 local authority elections the Democratic Turnhalle Alliance (DTA) won the town council election with 276 votes.
-It gained two seats.
-Also two seats (242 votes) were obtained by the Congress of Democrats (CoD).
-SWAPO, the most successful party in all elections countrywide, came third with 185 votes and one seat.
+In the 2004 local authority elections the DTA narrowly won the village council election again with 276 votes.
+Village councils had by then be reduced to five seats.
+DTA gained two seats, as did the Congress of Democrats (CoD, 242 votes).
+SWAPO came third with 185 votes and one seat.
 The DTA also won the 2010 local authority election with 260 votes.
 SWAPO finished in 2nd place with 211 votes, followed by the Rally for Democracy and Progress (RDP, an opposition party founded in 2007, 112 votes) and the CoD with 40 votes.
 The 2015 local authority election was narrowly won by SWAPO party which gained two seats (267 votes).
 The DTA finished second and also gained two seats (216 votes), and the remaining seat went to the RDP with 86 votes.

 In the 2020 local authority election "serious procedural errors" were discovered for the Aroab village council.
 Some voters had been handed ballot papers meant for Keetmanshoop.
 No initial result were announced, and the electoral court ordered a re-run.
 The re-run was conducted on 26 February 2021 and won by the newly formed Landless People's Movement (LPM).
 LPM gained 293 votes and two seats in the village council, followed by SWAPO with two seats (236 votes).
 The Popular Democratic Movement (PDM, the new name of the DTA) obtained the remaining seat with 132 votes.

+Willem Appollus, an Aroab native, represented Keetmanshoop Rural in the ǁKaras Regional Council and the National Council of Namibia from 2004 to 2010.
+He also served on the Aroab Local Authority from 1998 to 2004.